 “I had a friend back in the day with ambitions of being a big deal rock video director, which never really panned out.
 The closest he ever got to anything of substance was meeting somebody who knew somebody that maybe had some pull with Sons of Freedom.
 I remember him getting all excited, telling me his killer concept for Dead Dog On The Highway.
 To be shot out in the desert somewhere, the band playing at the side of the highway with every shot taken from passing vehicles, moving fast, so all you ever caught were quick glimpses.
 Meanwhile, Jesus was being crucified on a hill in the distance (dog being god spelled backwards).
 Needless to say, the band didn’t go for it.
 But it would’ve been a good one.”
 (Philip Random)

-In which Leonard Cohen weighs in on the stuff of love and confusion and those avalanches that sometimes cover one’s soul.
+In which Leonard Cohen weighs in on the stuff of love and confusion and the avalanches that sometimes cover one’s soul.
 We’ve all known them.
-In Philip Random’s case, there may well have been some LSD25 involved and yes, in fact, it eventually occurred to him that he hadn’t completely annihilated his ego, and that God Himself wasn’t singing to him from the far side of the room with a face as big as a fireplace.
-It was in fact a fireplace and a scratchy side of Leonard Cohen vinyl that someone had thoughtfully put on.
+In Philip Random’s case, there was some LSD-25 involved and yes, it eventually occurred to him that he hadn’t completely annihilated his ego, and that it wasn’t God Himself singing to him from the far side of the room with a face as big as a fireplace, it was in fact a fireplace and a scratchy side of Leonard Cohen vinyl that someone had thoughtfully put on.
 And it was good.

 Alphabet Street being the lead off track from the last truly great Prince album, 1988’s Lovesexy.
 “We didn’t realize it at the time but he really did have to reign things in, else there would have been no reason for humanity continuing, God’s own paradise of peace and love and f***ing having been achieved here on earth by Prince Rogers Nelson’s unstoppable cavalcade of genius.”
 (Philip Random)